vectorsize/lygia-td/README.md

 ## Details

-The whole library is packaged by cloning the upstream source and parsing all the files, updating the include paths and pipulating the guts of several `textDAT`s placed in their corresponding project hierarchy.
+The whole library is packaged by cloning the upstream source and parsing all the files, updating the include paths and populating the guts of several `textDAT`s placed in their corresponding project hierarchy.
 The parsing script might be released opensource if there is enough interest.